nodegoat/documentation/configuration/import/README.md

 ## Import

 ### Sources
 Use the 'Source' tab to upload a file that contains your data.
 The source file can be either a CSV file or JSON file.
 For the creation of UTF-8 encoded CSV files, we recommend using LibreOffice.
-Make sure the number of column headings match the number of columns used in the file.
+Make sure the number of column headings matches the number of columns used in the file.
 For creating JSON files easily, [OpenRefine](http://openrefine.org/) can be helpful.
 Or use xslt to transform your XML files into one of these structures.

 To add a source file, click 'Add Source'.